tommlogan/riskblog/_posts/2019-02-27-web-scraping.md

 toc: true
 ---

+I have been asked to host a tutorial on web scraping for my research group.
+I figured I'd blog it so that it can be a reference in the future as well.

 # GitHub
 I'm not going to extol the virtues of GitHub, but rather assume that everyone is using it (or GitLab etc.).